 Best Money Belts & Fanny Packs for Travel

 Thinking about getting a travel waist pouch to keep your money secure on your next trip?
-From money belts to fanny packs (or belt bags, bum bags, whatever you call them!), we’ve got a roundup of the best secure waist packs for travel in 2021!
+From money belts to fanny packs (or belt bags, bum bags, whatever you call them!), we’ve got a roundup of the best secure waist packs for travel in 2023!

 Quickly browse our picks below, or scroll down for more details.

 Peak Travel RFID Blocking Money Belt